someguy171/welcome/guide.md

 - [**Origin**](https://www.origin.com/gbr/en-us/store/download): Launcher for EA games.

 - [**Uplay**](https://uplay.ubisoft.com/en-GB): Launcher for Ubisoft games.

+## Drivers

+In basic terms, drivers are programs that allow your devices to work properly and effectively with Windows 10 and your programs/games.
+They are essential, especially if you want your PC to run new games well.

+For gamers, the most important driver is your GPU driver, or Graphics Drivers.

+1. Open Nvidia Experience.
+2. Navigate to the `DRIVERS` tab.
+3. Select `DOWNLOAD`.
+4. Once it has downloaded, select `EXPRESS INSTALLATION`.
+5. Wait until it has finished installing.
+Do not use your PC during this time.
+6. Once it has finished, restart your PC.

+Check Nvidia Experience every few weeks for a new driver.
+Sometimes, games will run much worse if you aren't on the most recent driver.

 ## Extensions for Firefox
 - [**Augmented Steam**](https://addons.mozilla.org/en-US/firefox/addon/enhanced-steam-an-itad-fork/): Check price history and current best deals for games on Steam.